Anomandarist/Shadowrun-UK/AdventureLog/DininginStyle.md

 - Loki has to made a booze run for Whisky

 - Vlad approached by another group of diners and it is decided to let them dine
-	- They dine and dashs, we end up missing out on 4k
+	- They dine and dash, we end up missing out on £4k

-- Carrot and Sticks leave after Sticks tries to hassle Sanguine into ‘cooperating with an enquiry’- Most likely related to the previous break in
+- Carrot and Sticks leave after Sticks tries to hassle Sanguine into ‘cooperating with an enquiry’ - Most likely related to the previous break in
-- Jack casts influence on Sticks so all she takes is his SIN and then heads off.
+- Jack casts influence on Sticks so all she takes is his SIN and then heads off

-- We strike restaurant-camp and Jack pays up - and offers to buy Sanguine a SIN.
-10k each (bar Sanguine) who bags the remaining Scotch.
+- We strike restaurant-camp and Jack pays up - and offers to buy Sanguine a SIN. £10k each (bar Sanguine) who bags the remaining Scotch